ua0003/GMTJPemailer1/README.md

 **DATA SERIALIZATION**

 For serializing the data I used CEREAL both because of the cheesy graphic on their home page and most importantly ease of use.
 The other added benefit of using Cereal was that the SMTP data would be stored in a binary file, which makes it slightly more difficult for someone to find the password to your email account.
-I was able to follow the below code to serialize the SMTP data, which can be found at:  https://uscilab.github.io/cereal/quickstart.html
+I was able to follow the below code to serialize the SMTP data, which can be found at https://uscilab.github.io/cereal/quickstart.html
 ```
 #include <cereal/archives/binary.hpp>
 #include <sstream>